Flutter-Tech/fsc-docs-site/start/index.md

 ## Community

 Good luck!
-Remember when you get stuck, or just want to discuss or share something -- there is a [inner source community within Flutter to help you](/community/).
+Remember when you get stuck, or just want to discuss or share something -- there is an [inner source community within Flutter to help you](/community/).
 Come and join in!